Promoting Professional Development and Best Practice in EE

 Getting Started: Guidelines for Excellence Workshop Resources

 Welcome to the Guidelines for Excellence Workshop Resources.
-Here you will find a series of workshop outlines designed to help you plan and lead professional learning experiences focusing on each of the five Guidelines for Excellence publications produced through the National Project for Excellence in Environmental Education.
+Here you will find a series of workshop outlines designed to help you plan and lead professional learning experiences focusing on each of the six Guidelines for Excellence publications produced through the National Project for Excellence in Environmental Education.

-Excellence in Environmental Education: Guidelines for Learning (K–12)
+K-12 Environmental Education: Guidelines for Excellence

 Developed to support state and local environmental education efforts by setting expectations for performance and achievement in grades 4, 8, and 12, along with its companion piece, K-12 Environmental Education: Guidelines for Guidelines Executive Summary.